DeanGaffney/15ed5bb6-0ac0-4f39-a5e1-96b96f6726f7/README.md

 Sensor API

 # TODO
-- Get API responses formatted correctly
-- Write tests
+- Write tests with coverage
+- Database index
+- Swagger
+- Document how to run everything
+- Document iterative approach
+- Document/Diagrams for redis cache, read replicas(read heavy application) & message broker for write heavy application
+- Document improvements & parts that are not completed
+- Scripts for generating/testing the API easily
+- Document the scripts
+- Refactor all TODOs
 - Add redis cache
-- Document everything in the README to this point
-- Refactor all TODOs
 - Add a Message Broker
-- Document how to run everything
-- Document iterative approach

 ## API